-- Receive and consider the 2021/22 SSAB Annual Report - Continue to promote adult safeguarding across the County Council and in the services that are commissioned.
+Receive and consider the 2021/22 SSAB Annual Report

+• Continue to promote adult safeguarding across the County Council and in the services that are commissioned.

-55 Somerset Health and Wellbeing Board Work Programme - Agenda Item 9
+Work Programme - Agenda Item 9

-Lou Woolway, Deputy Director of Public Health who manages the work programme, advised that it was in a state of transition and there is an attempt to keep oversight of everything.
-The plan for the next meeting in January includes bringing back the Integrated Care Strategy for approval, the Health Protection Report, Children's Safeguarding, and perhaps some early work on this Board's Terms of Reference and membership.
-There is an attempt to bring system-level agenda items to this joint committee, so the Health Protection item will look at a system-wide response rather than presenting a standard report.
-There will be two more meetings of this Board, one in January and one in March, before the Council moves to unitary status.
+Lou Woolway, who manages the work programme, advised that it is in a state of transition and they are trying to keep oversight of everything.
+The plan for the next meeting in January is to bring back the Integrated Care Strategy for approval, the Health Protection Report, Children's Safeguarding, and perhaps some early thinking on this Board's Terms of Reference and membership.
+She is trying to bring system-level agenda items to this joint Board, so the Health Protection item will look at a system-wide response rather than a standard report.
+There will be two meetings of this Board, one in January and one in March, before the Council moves to unitary status.